-Put 'X' in the box if this child is in full time, non advanced education (see page 14), or on an approved training course (see page 15), and is either
+Put 'X' in the box if this child is in full time, non advanced education (see the notes on page 14), or on an approved training course (see the notes on page 15), and is either

-- aged 16 to 19, or - under age 20, and started their current course before they turned age 19.
+- aged 16 to 19, or - under age 20, and started their current course before they turned 19 years of age.

-2.7 Careers/Connexions Service
+2.7 Careers or Connexions Service

-If a child, under age 18, you are responsible for has left full time education and registered with the Careers Service, Connexions Service, or equivalent, for employment, education or training (see page 14), you can get Child Tax Credit for a further 20 weeks from the date they left full time education or approved training.
+If a child, under age 18, that you are responsible for, has left full time education and registered with a careers service, the Connexions Service or equivalent, for employment, education or training (see the notes on page 14), you can get Child Tax Credit for a further 20 weeks from the date they left full time education or approved training.